USA Next: Criticisms

 In February 2005, USA Next hired the advertising agency behind the Swift Boat Veterans for Truth campaign that attacked 2004 presidential candidate John F. Kerry.
 The group gained instant notoriety late in that month when they placed an advertisement on several conservative web sites and blogs.
 This advertisement depicted a large red 'x' over a picture of a soldier and a large green check mark over a picture of a just-married homosexual couple.
-The AARP has no position on marriage rights for homosexuals, but (along with many established groups including the AFL-CIO) opposed an amendment to Ohio's state constitution intended to prohibit gay marriage, claiming it would deprive all unmarried cohabitating couples of rights they currently enjoyed.
 The amendment was passed in November 2004 by Ohio voters.

 In March 2005, the couple Richard and Steven Hansen-Raymen pictured in the advertisement filed a US$25 million lawsuit against USA Next, alleging that group used the couple's image without their permission.
 A restraining order preventing USA Next from running the ad was granted.

 While the organization, however, has no age requirement for membership it does openly claim an agenda for reforming or retrenching of the American Social Security entitlement program and strengthening American institutions so they will be able to benefit current and future generations.

-An "opinion poll" on the USA Next web site asked the question, "Did you know that the AARP has taken over $1 billion in taxpayer money over the last 20 years?"